Radio Luxembourg: 1940–1945

 On 21 September 1939, the Luxembourg government closed the radio station to protect the neutrality of the country during World War II.
 The station and its transmitters were taken over by the invading German forces in 1940, and were used for English-language propaganda broadcasts by William Joyce (known as Lord Haw-Haw) and others.
-When Allied forces took over Luxembourg in September 1944, the station was transferred to US Army control and used for black propaganda purposes for the remainder of the war (see Radio 1212).
+When Allied forces took over Luxembourg in September 1944, the station was transferred to US Army control on 9 September 1944 and used for black propaganda purposes for the remainder of the war (see Radio 1212).

 Second commercial era

 1946–1956

 When the Allied armed forces vacated the Radio Luxembourg premises at the close of World War II, the English-language service attempted to restart transmissions to the United Kingdom as a full-time commercial radio station using the European long-wave band, once more under the management of Stephen Williams.

 During the war, Geoffrey Everitt served his last few months in Luxembourg, and this led to his employment by Stephen Williams on 21 June 1946.
 Williams soon left the station and Everitt found himself in charge of a small on-air staff of three women and one man.
 Because of the dearth of advertising available in English, the early morning shows on long wave quickly disappeared and made way for French-language programmes.
 More contractions followed and this led to cuts in more of the morning, afternoon and evening programming in English.